Sculpture, Wooden Indians and Wood Art

 Wood sculpture artist Thomas Jenkins

-I don’t know about you but I haven’t seen a wooden indian in years.
-I remember as a child growing up wooden indians were at the local cigar shop, drug store and even the barber shop.
-It seemed where ever you looked there was a hand carved wooden indian greeting you at nearly every store front, especially if you grew up in the midwest such as I did.
+I don’t know about you but I haven’t seen a wooden Indian in years.
+I remember as a child growing up wooden Indians were at the local cigar shop, drug store, and even barbershop.
+It seemed where ever you looked there was a hand-carved wooden Indian greeting you at nearly every storefront, especially if you grew up in the midwest such as I did.

 Ahhhh I bet you thought I wasn’t going to squeeze in the faux finishing and decorative painting part did you?

-Well you must understand like I have posted in my other articles that art is all relative and without one you wouldn’t have the other.
+Well, you must understand as I have posted in my other articles that art is all relative and without one, you wouldn’t have the other.